Withdraws and Return of Title IV Funds Policy

 Earned aid is determined by taking the number of days attended before withdrawing divided by the total number of days in the term (first day of classes until the last day of finals, excluding spring break).

 If a student enrolls in late start courses solely the term start and end dates are based on the earliest start date and the last end date among the courses.
 If the student satisfactorily completes at least one course, there is no Return of Title IV Fund calculation.
-If the student stops attending the first course (or the course with the earliest end date) and is not presently attending other courses, a return of Title IV funds must be completed, unless the student confirms his/her intention to return later in the term to take another course.
-If the student has all non-passing grades at the end of the term, the Return of Title IV Fund calculation will be based on the earliest last date of attendance.
+If the student stops attending the first course (or the course with the earliest end date) and is not presently attending other courses, a Return of Title IV funds must be completed, unless the student confirms his/her intention to return later in the term to take another course.

 1. Determine appropriate withdrawal date